nano-o/ivy-proofs/fba-paxos/README.md

   `paxos.out` implements a node that performs a single multi-round paxos-consensus process with other nodes over UDP.
-  It is described more completely in [Demo the Paxos-with-QSets implementation].
+  It is described more completely in [Demo the Paxos-with-QSets implementation](#Demo-the-Paxos-with-QSets-implementation).

 ## Run/demo this project

 ### Verify the isolates

-After installing all [Dependencies] you can verify all three isolates in [Project description] with the command `make check`.
+After installing all [Dependencies](#Dependencies) you can verify all three isolates in [Project description](#Project-description) with the command `make check`.

 ### Test some of the C++ code